d3jn/laravel-languages/README.md

 ### Prerequisites

 This package was developed using Laravel 5.6.
-As of now older versions are not tested/supported.

 ### Installing